-class shop.modifiers.base.BaseCartModifier(identifier=None)
+class shop.modifiers.base.BaseCartModifier(identifier=None) Cart Modifiers are the cart's counterpart to backends.

-Cart Modifiers are the cart's counterpart to backends.
+Cart Mounters are the cart's counterpart to backends.

 It allows to implement taxes and rebates / bulk prices in an elegant and reusable manner: Every time the cart is refreshed (via it's update() method), the cart will call all subclasses of this modifier class registered with their full path in settings.SHOP_CART_MODIFIERS.